Editing, Writing and Media

 "The EWM track provides students with a wonderful opportunity to explore and create innovative media.
 For majors, I would encourage you to learn as much as you can about the exciting theories of media and visual culture that provide critical frameworks for your studies.
 For topics ranging from on-line publishing to television narrative, ideas about media and storytelling can help ground your analysis." --Dr. Leigh Edwards, Media Studies

-In the second component, students choose 9 hours from a menu of eighteen, all of which develop in greater depth topics or skills introduced in the first component.
+2. Students choose 9 hours from a menu of eighteen, all of which build on knowledges and practices introduced in the first component.
 These advanced courses include the history of illustrated texts, advanced writing and editing, rhetorical theory, editing practice, contemporary publishing, and visual rhetoric.

 What will I know when I have finished?

-- The principles of rhetoric and how to apply them.
+- A range of rhetorical principles and how to apply them.

 - A history of texts and the technologies developed to produce them.